 If you find yourself facing a cyber security disaster, IT Governance is here to help.
 Our Cyber Incident Response service provides the help you need to deal with the threat, as our experts guide you through the recovery process.

 They’ll review the breach, mitigate the damage and ensure that you are up and running again as soon as possible.

 Incident response plans don’t only help organisations respond to cyber security incidents; they also prevent similar mistakes from happening again.

-Organisations will have access to a wealth of information about how the incident occurred and what they did to address the issue, which can be used to shore up their defences and streamline their response measures.
+Organisations will have access to a wealth of information about how the incident occurred and what they did to address the issue.
+This can be used to shore up their defences and streamline their response measures.

 Both require organisations to disclose high-risk breaches to their relevant supervisory authority within 72 hours of discovery.

-The notification should include as much detail as possible about the nature and scope of the breach, as well as the steps the organisation has taken, or plans to take, to respond to the incident.
+The notification should include as much detail as possible about the nature and scope of the breach.
+It should also detail the steps the organisation has taken (or plans to take) to respond to the incident.

 Additionally, Article 32 of the GDPR states that organisations must take “necessary technical and organisational measures” to ensure a high level of information security.